+The proposal represents minor sustainable development which satisfies all criteria of the Hawkesbury Residential Strategy for rural village expansion.
 Planning Priority W17 Better managing rural areas 74.
 Maintain or enhance the values of the Metropolitan Rural Areas using place-based planning to deliver targeted environmental, social and economic outcomes, including rural residential development.
-Not relevant to proposal.
+Not relevant to the proposal.
 75. Limit urban development to within the Urban Area, except for the investigation areas at Horsely Park, Orchard Hills, and east of The Northern Road, Luddenham Planning Priority W18 Delivering high quality open space 76.
 Refers to existing open space areas.
 Not relevant to the proposal.
 Details not included as not relevant to this proposal.
-Planning Priority W19 Planning Priority W19 Reducing carbon emissions and managing er nergy.
+Planning Priority W19 Reducing carbon emissions and managing energy.
 Water and waste efficiency.
 77 - 82.
 Refers to Priority Growth Areas and other identified projects.
 Not relevant to the proposal.
 Details not included as not relevant to this proposal.
 Planning Priority W20 Adapting to the impacts of urban and natural hazards and climate change 83.
 Support initiatives that respond to the impacts of climate change.
 The proposal is for rural residential development within a rural village setting.
 84. Mitigate the urban heat island effect and reduce vulnerability to extreme heat.
-The land is not flood affected and residents in this locality are not reliant or flood prone roads near the Hawkesbury River and surrounding lowlands.
+The land is not flood affected and residents in this locality are not reliant on flood prone roads near the Hawkesbury River and surrounding lowlands.

 85. Respond to the direction for managing flood risk in the Hawkesbury-Nepean Valley as set out in Resilient Valley, Resilient Communities - Hawkesbury Nepean Valley Flood Risk Management Strategy.